WalfredMA/Reference-liftover/README.md

 -------First_function (Not applicable to most users)-------

 This function accepts up to three input files:
-1. Reference fasta file to be edited
+1. Reference fasta file/or a folder of reference fasta files to be edited
-2. Patch fasta file containing sequences to be incorporated into item #1
+2. A single patch fasta file containing sequences to be incorporated into item #1
 3. (Optional) Previous editing history file that records all past changes made to item #1

 Specific features:

-1. It edits the reference sequences based on users' desired sequences, as provided in them #2
+1. It edits the reference sequences based on users' input sequences, as provided in them #2
 2. It updates the sequence coordinates after each edit.
-After editing, the final coordinates are output to a record file
+After editing, the query coordinates and final coordinates are output to a record file
 3. It automatically checks for any overlap between patches (including the input patches and prior patches stored in previous records).
 It will choose the largest one among all overlapping patches.

 -------Second_function-------